Kalif Raymond

-Kalif Raymond (born August 8, 1994) is an American football wide receiver for the Detroit Lions of the National Football League (NFL).
-He was born in Lawrenceville, Georgia, U.S. to an African-American father and a Chinese mother.
-He played college football at Holy Cross and was signed by the Denver Broncos as an undrafted free agent in 2016.
+Kalif Raymond (born August 8, 1994) is an American professional football wide receiver and return specialist for the Detroit Lions of the National Football League (NFL).
+He played college football for the Holy Cross Crusaders and signed with the Denver Broncos as an undrafted free agent in 2016.
+Raymond joined the Lions in 2021 and was a second-team All-Pro punt returner in 2022 and 2024.
+He was also the NFL punt return yards leader in 2024, despite missing five games.
+Raymond has also been a member of the Tennessee Titans, New York Jets, and New York Giants.

+Early life

+Raymond was born in Lawrenceville, Georgia, to an African-American father and a Chinese mother.
+He played college football for the Holy Cross Crusaders from 2012 to 2015.

 Professional career

 Denver Broncos

 On May 3, 2016, the Denver Broncos signed Raymond as an undrafted free agent.
-He was released on September 3, 2016 during the final roster cuts and was later signed to the practice squad.
-He was promoted to active roster on December 2, 2016.
+He was released on September 3 during final roster cuts and was later signed to the practice squad.
+Raymond was promoted to active roster on December 2.

 On September 2, 2017, Raymond was waived by the Broncos.

 New York Jets

 Raymond was claimed off waivers by the New York Jets on September 3, 2017.
 In the season opener against the Buffalo Bills, Raymond was the kickoff and punt returner in his Jets debut.

-Raymond was waived on September 19, 2017 and was re-signed to the practice squad.
-He was released by the team on September 26, 2017.
+Raymond was waived on September 19 and was re-signed to the practice squad.
+He was released on September 26.

-New York Giants
+New York Giants (first stint)

 On October 11, 2017, Raymond was signed to the New York Giants' practice squad.
-He was released on October 31, 2017, but re-signed the next day.
-He was promoted to the active roster on November 14, 2017.
+He was released on October 31, but was re-signed the next day.
+He was promoted to the active roster on November 14.

 On September 1, 2018, Raymond was waived by the Giants.

-Tennessee Titans
+Tennessee Titans (first stint)

 On September 25, 2018, Raymond was signed to the Tennessee Titans' practice squad.
-He was released on October 2, 2018.
+He was released on October 2.

 New York Giants (second stint)

-On October 16, 2018, Raymond was signed to the Giants practice squad, but was released two days later.
+On October 16, 2018, Raymond was signed to the Giants' practice squad, but was released two days later.